IOCTL Codes

 IOCTL_FD_TIMED_SCAN_TRACK

-Description: Returns a list of sector headers with times
+Description Returns a list of sector headers with times.

-Input: FD_SCAN_PARAMS
+Input FD_SCAN_PARAMS

-Output: FD_TIMED_SCAN_RESULT (variable size)
+Output FD_TIMED_SCAN_RESULT (variable size)

-Details are as for IOCTL_FD_SCAN_TRACK, except that the results include a time for each sector, relative to the index hole.
+Notes Details are as for IOCTL_FD_SCAN_TRACK, except that the results include a time for each sector, relative to the index hole.

 IOCTL_FD_UNLOCK_FDC

-Decription: Release exclusive access to the controller
+Description Release exclusive access to the controller.

-Release the controller lock set with IOCTL_FD_LOCK_FDC
+Notes Release the controller lock set with IOCTL_FD_LOCK_FDC

 IOCTL_FD_WAIT_INDEX

-Description: Synchronise with the index hole on the disk
+Description Synchronise with the index hole on the disk.